 This work is done in collaboration with the Senior Justice of the Peace.

-The Associate Chief Justice-Coordinator of Justices of the Peace and the Ministry of the Attorney General jointly administer the Ontario Native Justice of the Peace Program.
+The Associate Chief Justice-Coordinator of Justices of the Peace administers the Ontario Native Justice of the Peace Program.
 Within the Court, the principal responsibility for this program falls to the Senior Justice of the Peace/Administrator of the Ontario Native Justice of the Peace Program.
 The program’s mandate is to encourage and enable Aboriginal persons to play a larger decision-making role in the administration of justice by serving as justices of the peace, especially in areas of the province where large numbers of Aboriginal people reside.

 For the purposes of judicial administration of the Ontario Court of Justice, the province is divided into seven geographic regions, each of which has a regional senior judge and a regional senior justice of the peace.
 Each regional senior judge is responsible for exercising the powers and performing the duties of the Chief Justice within his or her region, subject to the authority of the Chief Justice of the Ontario Court of Justice.
 The regional senior judge also assists in the supervision of the justices of the peace within that region.
 This is done in consultation with the Associate Chief Justice-Coordinator of Justices of the Peace and the regional senior justice of the peace.
 Across the province, local administrative judges and local administrative justices of the peace assist the regional senior judges and regional senior justices of the peace, respectively.

 For more on the structure of the Ontario Court of Justice, please see the Court’s Biennial Report.